-Cut the sides at a 45 degree angle to create mitered edges.
+Cut the sides at a 45 degree angle to create mitered edges (or simplify the project by cutting 90 degree ends).
 Test fit the sides to make sure you have a tight miter at each corner.
 Sand the sides smooth to remove any rough spots.

-Paint your sides with Fusion paint (or chalk like paint of your choosing.)
+Paint your sides with Fusion paint (or chalk paint of your choosing.)